 Summer RISE Home Page → Information for Students

-Summer RISE is a three week, career-based learning experience available to 2019-2020 MCPS juniors and seniors.
-Students must be available every day from July 8 to July 26, 2019 for about 20 hours per week, not to exceed 30 hours any given week and for 60 hours total.
-Program organizers place students with a business or organization that matches their career interest.
+Summer RISE is a three to four week/60 to 80 hour program for rising MCPS juniors and senior to participate in a career-based learning opportunity during the summer.
+Students must be available every day from July 6 to July 31, 2020.
+Program organizers will place students with a business or organization that matches their career interest.
 Students will be given the opportunity to explore what a job may entail and to see what employers expect.
 Students will also learn about and be able to practice professional skills companies want students to develop.

 Before registering for Summer RISE, it is recommended that students take the Naviance Career Interest Profiler and the Career Cluster Finder to help identify career industries of interest.
 During the registration process, students will be asked to select three career areas of interest in order of preference.
 Students will also be asked about their geographical preferences.
 Program acceptance will be made on a first-come, first-served basis and is subject to host availability.
 While program organizers cannot guarantee that all preferences will be met perfectly, the program seeks to place students with an organization that will teach professional skills that can be used in multiple employment settings.
 The main program goal is to help students learn about possible career options and to provide experiences that will be useful to students for any career.

 To access Naviance go to: https://www.montgomeryschoolsmd.org/career-readiness/naviance.aspx then follow the following steps: